STYLE

 Step out of the bush plane into an ancient land shaped by caribou trails, braided rivers, and midnight sunlight.

-We’ll roam valleys where caribou still migrate as they have for millennia, climb ridges that overlook the Brooks Range, watch golden eagles wheel above the tundra, and camp beneath a sky that never fully darkens.
+We’ll roam valleys where caribou still migrate as they have for millennia, climb ridges that overlook open plains, watch golden eagles wheel above the tundra, and camp beneath a sky that never fully darkens.
 The bush-plane flight in and out is unforgettable; the remoteness is real.
-Few travelers ever set foot here—and the future of this refuge is far from guaranteed.
+Few travelers ever set foot here — and the future of this refuge is far from guaranteed.
 As drilling interests and political winds shift in Washington, there’s an urgency to experiencing this wild, intact landscape as it is today.
 If you’ve ever dreamed of walking in a truly Arctic wilderness, this is the trip to do it.

 MOMENT BY MOMENT, DAY BY DAY